Tucked away in a quiet corner of the Wicklow Mountains is a German military cemetery and one of Ireland's true hidden gems.

 The bodies were subsequently re-interred in Glencree after the cemetery opened in 1961 after the German War Graves Commission insisted that the cemetery was not exclusively designed for military personnel, but for all Germans who died on Irish soil as a result of either World War.

 "It's such a beautiful surrounding that provides the calm that you need to reflect on certain issues.
-I think this a beautiful space to do that," Potzel told IrishCentral.
+I think this a beautiful space to do that," Potzel told IrishCentral in 2021.

 "This is a wonderful place.
 You can combine it with a lovely walk in a lovely surrounding, but you can also take a few minutes out of your normal schedule and reflect on the horrors of war.
 This a place where you can remember the victims of all the wars.
 For me, it is a special place."